Updated Oct 30th, 2024

 In this comprehensive GA4 guide, we’ll highlight some advanced features, draw a line of comparison between GA4 and its predecessor (Universal Analytics), and guide you through setting up your own GA4.
 But, most importantly, we’ll help you leverage GA4’s game-changing features to turbocharge your marketing efforts.

-Whether you’re a seasoned digital analyst or a business owner wanting to delve deeper into your website and app performance, this guide will equip you with everything you need to take full advantage of the capabilities GA4 brings to the table.
+Whether you’re a seasoned digital analyst or a business owner wanting to delve deeper into your website and app performance, this guide from our Google Analytics specialists will equip you with everything you need to take full advantage of the capabilities GA4 brings to the table.
+If you need further help using or optimizing Google Analytics 4, contact us today to learn about our analytics services.

 Google Analytics 4 (GA4) marks a new era in Google’s analytical approach, introduced officially in October 2020 and superseding Universal Analytics in July 2023.
 This leading-edge tool is designed to provide in-depth insights into user engagement across various digital platforms.
-By utilizing advanced AI and machine learning technologies, GA4 offers a holistic view of how consumers engage with your website or mobile application.
+The system utilizes a next-generation approach to AI-based predictive data, privacy-first tracking, and x-channel measurement to deliver valuable insights about user engagement and behavior.
+GA4 also employs advanced machine learning (ML) models, allowing for more accurate website traffic analysis than previous versions of Google Analytics that relied on hit counts for each page.

 At the heart of GA4 is a strong commitment to user privacy, as demonstrated by its adherence to recent privacy regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 With its emphasis on privacy-first tracking, cross-channel data analysis, and AI-driven predictive analytics, GA4 revolutionizes the way you can gather and interpret data.